 On-site managers generally can’t help you with this process, beyond meeting prospective renters and showing the empty unit.
 But with a large off-site agency, tenant screening is a different story.
 They’ll check for criminal history, prior landlord disputes, and uses a historical database of renters to make smart, predictive decisions for a perfect tenant for your rental property.
 This makes the entire process faster and simpler, while providing you the highest quality tenants.

 Ultimately, every property owner needs to make a decision based on their unique circumstances.
 However, for most owners, off-site management services offer a slew of advantages that maximize your revenue and simplify your daily life.

 So, if you’re ready to sit back, collect rent checks, and focus on growing your portfolio or taking an extra vacation, get in touch with Great Jones!
+Great Jones services areas across the United States, offering property management in Charlotte, NC, Austin, TX, and more.
 You won’t ever feel like you’re managing your manager, while you have the access and transparency to know exactly what’s going on with your properties and how they’re being managed.